Rateeba1/Sml5202-Rateeba/page4.md

 <li>Object&nbsp;</li>
 </ul>

-<p>A subject is the component of a sentence that performs an action (verb). t A noun (proper noun) or a pronoun ( I, you, we she)  can be the subject of a sentence.In a sentence, the verb is the most important part.
+<p>A subject is the component of a sentence that performs an action (verb).
+A noun (proper noun) or a pronoun ( I, you, we she) can be the subject of a sentence.
+In a sentence, the verb is the most important part.
 A direct object is required by some verbs.
 The object is a part of the sentence where the action is carried out on.
 Some verbs do not require an object, but they do require a complement to complete the sentence.
-A complement may consist of a single word or a group of words (adjectives, particles, adverbs, and other adverbs). </p>
+A complement may consist of a single word or a group of words (adjectives, particles, adverbs, and other adverbs).</p>

 <h2>Example</h2>
 <p>German: Ich schlafe auf dem Bett</p>